Granting a Licence

 - Proper management standards are being applied at the property and

-- That the HMO is reasonably suitable, or can be made suitable, for occupation by the number of tenants allowed under the licence with at least the minimum prescribed standards of amenities and facilities.
+- The HMO is reasonably suitable, or can be made suitable, for occupation by the number of tenants allowed under the licence with at least the minimum prescribed standards of amenities and facilities.
 These include the number, type and quality of shared bathrooms, toilets and cooking facilities.

 The licensing application form contains questions which enable the council to decide whether or not the landlord and the property meet the criteria and can be given a licence.

-Minimum amenity standards have been set by the government relating to requirements for kitchens, bathrooms and toilets in an HMO, but a local council may use their own local standards if these are at least the same as or higher than the minimum prescribed standards.
+Minimum amenity standards have been set by Regulations relating to requirements for kitchens, bathrooms and toilets in both HMOs and converted blocks of flats (Section 257) HMOs, but a local council may use their own local standards if these are at least the same as or higher than the minimum prescribed standards.

 - Grant a licence with conditions that extra amenities will be put in within a specified timeframe; or